 Author’s tip: Technical research documents could contain protocol specifications, API documentation for software modules or hypothesis-driven scientific research results.
 Using the right tools to collect, organize, cite and collaborate research work might save a lot of time and effort.

-So, that’s all the tools that you’ll need in the “Gather Information” phase of technical writing.
+So, that’s all the technical writing software that you’ll need in the “Gather Information” phase.
 The next article in this series will feature the technical writing tools for the “Document Information” phase and that’ll follow with “Publishing the Information” phase.

 To make sure that you don’t miss it, subscribe to our blog.